a12910/space-map/docs/architecture/architecture-and-core-components.md

 ## System Architecture Overview

-SpaceMap employs a layered architecture that decouples data management, registration, and visualization while ensuring efficient data flow.
+Space-map employs a layered architecture that decouples data management, registration, and visualization while ensuring efficient data flow.

 ## Core Components

-SpaceMap consists of multiple interconnected components that work together to process and align tissue section data.
+Space-map consists of multiple interconnected components that work together to process and align tissue section data.
 The main classes and their relationships are as follows:

 - **Registration System**: Core registration system, divided into:
   - Affine Registration: Global coarse alignment, handling translation, rotation, scaling, and shearing.